subvisual/dora-the-tipset-explorer/README.md

 If you're not very familiar with Elixir there's a common concept of developing code generators.
 These generators are supposed to be used by less experienced devs, that want to try out something very quick, or by fully experienced ones that don't want to deal with boilerplate code.

 This way we created our generators to help in the creation of new Event Handlers.
 It requires the first argument to be the `Contract` or specific `Event` name, and the ABI path to be present.
-If you don't pass `contrac:AN_ADDRESS` in the command, then the generator will look for that `Event` name in the ABI, and only generate the handler for it.
+If you don't pass `contract:AN_ADDRESS` in the command, then the generator will look for that `Event` name in the ABI, and only generate the handler for it.
 If, in this case, names don't match, nothing will be generated.

 ```bash
  # Generating a new Handler for a specific Contract